lightning/bolts/04-onion-routing.md

 The `payment_hash` is unknown to the final node or the amount for that `payment_hash` is incorrect.

-1. type: PERM|16 (`incorrect_payment_amount`)
+Note: Originally PERM|16 (`incorrect_payment_amount`) was

-Originally used to differentiate incorrect final amount from unknown payment hash.
+used to differentiate incorrect final amount from unknown payment hash.
 Sadly, sending this response allows for probing attacks whereby a node which receives an HTLC for forwarding can check guesses as to its final destination by sending payments with the same hash but much lower values to